apauley/HollingBerries/README.txt

 Milk has to be sold 2 days after the date of delivery.
 Meat has to be sold 1 week after the date of delivery.

+Fruit has product codes ranging from 1000 to 1999.
+Apples specifically have product codes ranging from 1100 to 1199.
+Bananas have product codes ranging from 1200 to 1299.

+Diary products have product codes ranging from 2000 to 3999.
+Milk, specifically, have product codes ranging from 2100 to 2199.

+Meat has product codes ranging from 4000 to 7999.